3 Top Dividend Stocks to Buy in March

 *Stock Advisor returns as of March 3, 2025

-Reuben Gregg Brewer has positions in Enbridge.
-The Motley Fool has positions in and recommends Chevron and Enbridge.
-The Motley Fool recommends Enterprise Products Partners.
+Bram Berkowitz has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends FedEx, Home Depot, Pfizer, Realty Income, and Walmart.
+The Motley Fool recommends Haleon Plc and Verizon Communications.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.